What Is the Medicare Open Enrollment Period?

 Did you miss the Open Enrollment Period this year?
 You still have the opportunity to change your Medicare Advantage plan or enroll in Original Medicare from January 1 to March 31.

 If you miss the fall enrollment period deadline, or if you decide that the plan you chose during the Open Enrollment Period is a poor fit after all, then you can change your Medicare Advantage plan once during the first quarter of the year.
 You have the opportunity to:

-If you did not enroll in Part A or Part B during the Open Enrollment Period or when you were first eligible, then you can sign up during the above period, and your coverage will begin on July 1.
-You may face a late enrollment penalty, however, such as paying 10 percent of the Part B premium for every 12 month period when you were eligible but not yet enrolled.
+If you did not enroll in the Medicare program (Part A or Part B) for the first time during the Open Enrollment Period or when you were first eligible, then you can sign up during the above period, and your coverage starts on July 1.
+Medicare beneficiaries who do this may face a late enrollment penalty, however, such as paying 10 percent of the Part B premium for every 12 month period when you had Medicare eligibility but were not yet enrolled.

 Want to Learn More About the Medicare Open Enrollment Period?

 Figuring out Medicare can be just as confusing as learning a new language, so let us be your translator.
-At My Medigap Plans, we will help you to understand all of your options and make the best decisions for your lifestyle.
+We want to give you the extra help that you need with signing up for Medicare, choosing a Medicare Part C plan and more.
+At My Medigap Plans, we will help you to understand all of your options — from Medicare Advantage to Medicare Part D plans and more — and make the best decisions for your lifestyle.
 Call us today!